Ndidi backs Nigeria to progress from World Cup qualifying group | Goal.com

 Wilfried Ndidi has implored the Nigeria national team to make it to the playoff round of the 2022 World Cup qualifiers after they were drawn in Group C alongside Cape Verde, the Central African Republic and Liberia.

-Ndidi is however of the opinion that things shouldn't be taken likely so the desired job can be done.
+Ndidi is, however, of the opinion that they shouldn't be taken likely so the desired job can be done.

 Wilfred @Ndidi25 on 2022 WCQ Draw:— 🇳🇬 Super Eagles (@NGSuperEagles) January 21, 2020